plogs/asopposedtowhat.com/content/posts/acknowledgment.md

 [^scalp3]: Calloway, Colin G. *First Peoples: A Documentary Survey of American Indian History*.
 6th ed., Bedford/St. Martin’s, 2019, pp. 122–125.
 [^scalp4]: Densmore, Frances. *Teton Sioux Music and Culture*.
 Originally published 1918.
 Reprint, University of Nebraska Press, 1992, pp. 107–110.

+[^better]: It is, but not because of land acknowledgments.